TheRealGeoDash2019/Octium/README.md

 <a href="https://app.koyeb.com/deploy?type=git&repository=github.com/TheRealGeoDash2019/Octium&branch=main&name=Octium"><img height="30px" src="https://raw.githubusercontent.com/FogNetwork/Tsunami/main/deploy/koyeb2.svg"><img></a>
 </p>

+### Warning about using Replit, Glitch or Railway
+Due to the dependencies of this project, it will not allow Ultraviolet to install.
+If you plan on using this on any of the platforms, consider forking and modifying the code to bypass it.

 ## Features
 - Simple clean design
 - Side panel for quick access to anything, anywhere